mflx/academic-kickstart-alt/content/authors/admin/_index.md

 - Visitors
 ---

-Digital Product Manager, Strategist and Lead at startups for over a decade.
-Currendly residing in Berlin.
+Digital Product Manager and Lead with over 10 years experience in the Berlin start-up world.

 Things I do: